 - To be able to count in steps, the children are required to count on in quick succession.
-If the child has to count on in 1's to reach the next 5, the child is unable to count on in 5's. - To be able to recall, the child must be able to recall the times tables and related division facts instantly - If the child needs to count on/count up in 7's to reach 4×7 , they do not know their 7 times table.
+If the child has to count on in 1's to reach the next 5, the child is unable to count on in 5's. - To be able to recall, the child must be able to recall the times tables and related division facts instantly - If the child needs to count on/count up in 7's to reach 4 x 7, they do not know their 7 times table.
 They are able to count on in 7's.

-Foundation Stage and Key Stage 1 Key Stage 2 Foundation Stage and Key Stage 1 Key Stage 2 Reception To be able to count in stone of 10 Year 3 To be able to recall the 3 times table To be able to count in steps of 10 To be able to count in steps of 5 To be able to recall the 4 times table To be able to count in steps of 2 To be able to recall the 8 times table Year 1 Year 4 To be able to recall the 10 times table To be able to recall the 6 times table To be able to recall the 5 times table To be able to recall the 7 times table To be able to count in steps of 2 To be able to recall the 9 times table To be able to recall the 11 times table To be able to recall the 12 times table Year 2 To be able to recall the 10 times table Year 5 & Year 6 To be able to recall the 5 times table To be able to recall all of times tables facts To be able to recall the 2 times table and related divisions through regular To be able to count in steps of 3 consolidation of all.
+Foundation Stage and Key Stage 1 Key Foundation Stage and Key Stage 1 Key Stage 2 Stage 2 Reception Year 3 To be able to count in steps of 10 To be able to recall the 3 times table To be able to count in steps of 5 To be able to recall the 4 times table To be able to count in steps of 2 To be able to recall the 8 times table Year 1 Year 4 To be able to recall the 10 times table To be able to recall the 6 times table To be able to recall the 5 times table To be able to recall the 7 times table To be able to count in steps of 2 To be able to recall the 9 times table To be able to recall the 11 times table To be able to recall the 12 times table Year 2 To be able to recall the 10 times table Year 5 & Year 6 To be able to recall the 5 times table To be able to recall all of times tables facts To be able to recall the 2 times table and related divisions through regular To be able to count in steps of 3 consolidation of all.